apushkarev/Krpano-Markup-Language/README.md

 ## Code formatting recomendations ##

-#### String recognition.
+### String recognition.

 It happened that strings in double quotation marks (`""`) in KML are used for two purposes:
 * as a string in XML attribute values for numbers, booleans and strings;
 * as a code inside a string value.

 This syntax highlighting recognizes difference between the two by code formatting.
-String value shold not have next line symbol (`\n`) right after opening quotation mark:
+String value should not have next line symbol (`\n`) right after opening quotation mark:

-	attribute="value" would be recognized as string and highlighted as a string entirely;
+`attribute="value"` would be recognized as string and highlighted as a string entirely;

     attribute = "
 	    some_code();